abdkhanstd/Sports2/README.md

-# SP-2 Dataset and RICAPS for Sports video generation classification
+# SP-2 Dataset and RICAPS for Broadcast Sports video classification
 You will find two things in this repository:

 1. Material and details for SP-2 dataset